SystemsApproach/7E/introduction/architecture.rst

 of skill.
 Designing a network to meet these requirements is no small task.

-To help deal with this complexity, network designers often develop blueprints—sometimes called *network architectures*—that guide the design and implementation of the network.
-Network architectures are multifaceted, but at its core, an architecture defines a particular way to modularize the network; managing complexity by breaking the overall system down into collection of components.
+To help deal with this complexity, network designers often develop a blueprint—sometimes called a *network architecture*—that guides the design and implementation of the network.
+One way to think about a network architecture is that it specifies a way to modularize the network; a particular deconstruction of the overall system into collection of components.
 Modularization, in turn, is essentially an exercise in defining abstractions—identifying the behavior of some important aspect of the system, encapsulating that behavior in an object that provides an interface that can be manipulated by other components of the system, and hiding the details of how the object is implemented from the users of the object.

 Architectures are *not* programs.
-They are abstract representations or models (i.e., words and diagrams) of what actually runs in the network.
+They give you a mental model, typically expressed in words and diagrams, of what actually runs in the network.
 Their purpose is to both *prescribe* how the network should be implemented (with the goal of guiding engineers in the actual code that gets written) and *describe* how the network has been implemented (with the goal of helping developers and operators understand how the existing network behaves).

 This section begins to explain the role of a network architecture by introducing two of the most widely referenced examples—the OSI (or